 spread out:

+Consistency/texture: The product has a fairly creamy consistency and is cooling/tingling on the skin.
+It has a metallic cream sheen to it and lathers a little but not too much.
+I thought the granules were a little too large, but the product contains enough granules to get a decent scrub.
 Overall review: After washing off the product I noticed my feet were white!
 Maybe I hadn't washed the product off thoroughly enough but there was a definite white residue left on my skin which looked like dried on white facepaint, so that was a turn off, however my feet did feel smoother.

 Scent-wise this isn't my sort of smell at all..
 I like sweet-smelling products and this falls under earthy/fresh scents which I'm not too fond of.